shelbyvjacobs/game-meetup-component-library/README.md

 # game-meetup-component-library

 ### Description
 This is the component library for the [Board Game Meetup app](https://lucid-noether-312707.netlify.com), built using React, CSS, and Storybook.
-The components included in the library are buttons, maps, a "join meetup" form, and forms for creating, editing, and deleting meetup posts.
+The components included in the library are buttons, maps, and forms for creating, editing, joining, and deleting meetup posts.

 [DEPLOYED VERSION](https://boring-goldwasser-48aa00.netlify.com)